bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 where:

-* `predicate statement` – is any JavaScript statement, cast to boolean value;
+* `predicate statement` – any JavaScript statement, cast to boolean value;
 * `value` – any JavaScript statement.

-In JS syntax to write down any predicate statement `match` keyword is used.
+To write down any predicate statement in JS syntax use `match` keyword.
 For example:

 ```js
 match(this.ctx.url)(